 We looked at the practice's arrangements for safe dental care and treatment.
-These included risk assessments which staff reviewed every year.
+These included risk assessments which staff reviewed regularly.
 The practice followed relevant safety laws when using needles and other sharp dental items.
-The dentists used rubber dams in line with guidance from the British Endodontic Society when providing root canal treatment.
+However not all the dentists used rubber dams in line with guidance from the British Endodontic Society when providing root canal treatment.
+There were no risk assessments in place in regards to not all dentists using rubber dams.
+The principal told us they would review their systems in regards to usage of rubber dams.